jundalisay/superb/content/en/superphysics/principles/chapter-06.md

 Humans already do this through TV, movies, powerpoint presentations, branding, packaging, advertising and other bright and shiny things that appeal to the senses located near the brain as the eyes, ears, nose, and tongue.

-This visualization of ideas and feelings will then prove our proposed Law of Conservation of Idea which is the metaphysical foundation of the physical Law of Conservation of Matter and Energy.
+This visualization of ideas and feelings will then prove our proposed Law of Conservation of Idea which is the metaphysical foundation of the concept of dharma. <!-- physical Law of Conservation of Matter and Energy.  -->

 ## Critical Thinking and Critical Feeling